 Whether you are only starting or already have an established small business, you can get a business credit card.
 Although there are some requirements you’ll need to consider, there are plenty of business credit cards specially designed for small businesses and startups.
 Having a separate credit card as an independent contractor has many perks, and we believe the application process is worth the trouble.
 In this article, we will give you all the information you need to start on the right track.

-How to get a business credit card as a contract worker
+How to get a business credit card as an independent contractor